395t/coding-assignment-week-8-vit-2/README.md

 | patch_size  | 4             | 4            | 4             | 4            | 4                  |
 | window_size | 7             | 7            | 8             | 12           | 8                  |

-The model wasn't the most flexible to hyper parameter setting so although we would've ideally used  Swin-T for testing, it was not possible unless we wanted to do resizing to out input.
-All models were trained with learning rate 5e-4.
+The model wasn't the most flexible to hyper parameter setting so although we would've ideally used  Swin-T for testing, it was not possible unless we wanted to do resizing to our input.
+All models were trained with learning rate 5e-4 and with horizontal flip and cropping augmentations.

 ### **Results**
 **CIFAR-10**